top of page

 What is your therapeutic style?

 I tailor my treatment to each individual.
-However, depending on the needs and desires of my patient, I will employ either a cognitive-behavioral approach, solution-focused approach, or a combination of the two.
-While each individual has different needs to help them most thrive, I have found that a few common factors have been generally universal in forging the therapeutic relationship, which has been shown to be the greatest element in clinical outcomes.
-Those factors tend to be the utilization of evidence-based techniques, unconditional positive regard and compassion, and humor (there’s few things like a good laugh while celebrating small victories, or when identifying self-defeating thoughts and behaviors).
+However, depending on the needs and desires of my patient, I employ a combination of rational emotive behavioral therapy and a solution-focused approach.
+While each individual has different needs to help them thrive, I have found that a few common factors have generally been universal in forging the therapeutic relationship (which has been shown to be the greatest element in clinical outcomes).
+Those factors tend to be the utilization of evidence-based techniques, unconditional positive regard and compassion, and humor (there are few things like a good laugh while celebrating small victories, or when identifying self-defeating thoughts and behaviors).

 What can I expect from therapy?